-Boarding and departure to the Amalfi coast.
-Along the way you will admire: the Island of Li Galli, Nerano, Praiano, Fiordo di Furore and all the most important points of interest along the coast.
+Sailing along the Amalfi coast.
+Along the way you will admire: the Island of Li Galli, Nerano, Praiano, Fiordo di Furore.

 There will be a couple of stops for swimming and snorkeling, and a relaxing break with snacks and drinks offered on board.

 Stop from 1 to 2 hours in Amalfi to visit the ancient Maritime Republic and stop from 1 to 2 hours in Positano to explore the “pearl” of the Amalfi Coast.

 Departure from Positano to the port with limoncello tasting.

 Return to the port and transfer to Naples central station.

 The price includes: High-speed train Rome/Naples round trip – Transfers to/from the port – Professional skipper English speaking – Dry snacks – Alcoholic and non-alcoholic beverages.

 The price does not include: Hotel pick-up and drop-off – Destination fee € 5,00 per person to be paid on the spot – Lunch – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.